bhoomika1705126/EDUVISION-AI/README.md

 # 🎓 EduVision AI Assistant

 **EduVision** is an intelligent, AI-powered classroom assistant built using Streamlit, OpenVINO, and other state-of-the-art tools.
-It enables students to interact with educational content via context-based question answering, PDF Q&A, voice queries, text summarization, emotion detection from images, and study tips based on mood — all with multilingual support.
+It enables students to interact with educational content via context-based question answering, PDF Q&A, voice queries, text summarization, emotion detection from images, and study tips based on mood with multilingual support.

 ---